Key Financial Information

 Issue of New Units

-NAF may flexibly issue additional units with the objective of financing acquisition of assets, renovation and other capital requirements for operation, or to repay debt, including lease deposits, security deposits, loans and bonds that NAF may have issued.
+MAF may flexibly issue additional units with the objective of financing acquisition of assets, renovation and other capital requirements for operation, or to repay debt, including lease deposits, security deposits, loans and bonds that MAF may have issued.

 Debt Financing

-NAF may issue bonds or take on loans, including call market funding, with the objective of financing acquisition of assets; renovation expenses; dividend payments; working capital; or debt repayment, including lease deposits, security deposits, loans and bonds that NAF may have issued.
-NAF only borrows capital from qualified institutional investors as defined by Article 2-3-1 of the Securities and Exchange Law of Japan.
-In addition, NAF may not take on loans or issue bonds that exceed ¥1 trillion, respectively, nor may the total of loans and bonds exceed ¥1 trillion.
-According to NAF’s current Articles of Incorporation, NAF may use its assets under management as collateral for loans and bonds.
+MAF may issue bonds or take on loans, including call market funding, with the objective of financing acquisition of assets; renovation expenses; dividend payments; working capital; or debt repayment, including lease deposits, security deposits, loans and bonds that MAF may have issued.
+MAF only borrows capital from qualified institutional investors as defined by Article 2-3-1 of the Securities and Exchange Law of Japan.
+In addition, MAF may not take on loans or issue bonds that exceed ¥1 trillion, respectively, nor may the total of loans and bonds exceed ¥1 trillion.
+According to MAF’s current Articles of Incorporation, MAF may use its assets under management as collateral for loans and bonds.

 Loan-to-Value Ratio